 There will be a short quiz at the end of each module that the official must pass to complete the module and continue with education.
 If the official does not pass the quiz, the module will reset and the official must complete the module again.

-As part of USA Hockey's continued effort to create a safe playing environment for all participants, those officials who are 18 years of age or older (as of August 1 of the current registration season) are required to complete an online SafeSport Education Program every two seasons.
-The online program is free of charge.
+As part of USA Hockey's continued effort to create a safe playing environment for all participants, those officials who are a 2006 Birth Year or older at the beginning of the registration season are required to complete the online U.S. Center for SafeSport education program.

 CLICK HERE TO BEGIN TRAINING

 All officials who are 18(+) years-old or older by June 1 of the current year, must submit to a USA Hockey coordinated Criminal Background Screen.
 More information about screening can be found at this page.

 Background screens are valid for two seasons, and no background screen performed by an outside entity or governing body will be accepted.